adrianursu/rush-hour-game/readme.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine in order to test the Rush Hour Shift Game.

 ### Cloning the Repository and Running The Application